tidyverse/dbplyr/revdep/problems.md

       5: Database is garbage-collected, use dbDisconnect(con, shutdown=TRUE) or duckdb::duckdb_shutdown(drv) to avoid this.
       6: Connection is garbage-collected, use dbDisconnect() to avoid this.
       7: Database is garbage-collected, use dbDisconnect(con, shutdown=TRUE) or duckdb::duckdb_shutdown(drv) to avoid this.
+      8: Database is garbage-collected, use dbDisconnect(con, shutdown=TRUE) or duckdb::duckdb_shutdown(drv) to avoid this.
       Execution halted
-      Warning message:
-      Database is garbage-collected, use dbDisconnect(con, shutdown=TRUE) or duckdb::duckdb_shutdown(drv) to avoid this.
     ```

 *   checking re-building of vignette outputs ...
 ERROR